Operator logo

 Problem & Context

 Customer support teams previously relied on fragmented tools, inconsistent workflows, and manual processes, which led to inefficiencies and rising operational costs.
-After several proof-of-concept tools proved their value, PartnerHero decided to fully design and develop a centralized platform—one that would empower every team across the organization.
+After several proof-of-concept tools proved their value, PartnerHero decided to fully design and develop a centralized platform that would empower every team across the organization.

-My mission was to transform fragmented internal tools into an integrated, scalable product suite, ensuring that every feature enhanced efficiency, clarity, and agent satisfaction.
+My mission was to transform the fragmented internal tools into an integrated, scalable product suite, ensuring that every feature enhanced efficiency, clarity, and agent satisfaction.

 Research & Insights